Corkystem Passionflower

 Maintenance

 Will go dormant in extreme heat.
 Can climb or be used in the garden as a groundcover.
 Give lots of room – clings to other vegetation with tendrils and can smother it if not pruned.
-Propagation: seed.
+Native habitat: pinelands, hammocks, shell middens, mixed or oak forest and thickets, grassland, shrubland, open forest, roadsides and disturbed shady localities.

 Blooms January-December.
 A creeping or twining vine.
 Stems are woody and winged with maturity, changing from green to tan, with corky bark at the bases of older stems.
 Leaves are highly variable, and can be lobed, lanceolate, broad, narrow, or entire.
 Small, greenish-yellow or white, dime-sized flowers have five sepals but no petals.
 The fruit is a dark purple berry.
 Larval host: Heliconia, Gulf Fritillary, Mexican Silverspot.